Lucg/push-plugin-unity/README.md

-Infobip Push Notification Plugin for Unity3D
+﻿Infobip Push Notification Plugin for Unity3D
 ============================================

-Infobip Push is a service by Infobip Ltd. ([Infobip Push](https://push.infobip.com)) providing it's users ability to send push notifications to various device types with possibilities of rich media push, geographical targeting areas, delivery report, and many more.
+Infobip Push is a service by Infobip Ltd. ([Infobip Push](https://push.infobip.com)) providing its users with the ability to send push notifications to various device types with possibilities of sending rich media push, geographical targeting areas, delivery report, and much more.

 Installation
 ------------

-To install plugin to your Unity3D project, just double click (import) [Unity3D package](https://raw.github.com/infobip/push-plugin-unity/master/InfobipPush.unitypackage "Download Infobip Push for Unity3D").
+To install the plugin to your Unity3D project, just double click (import) [Unity3D package](https://raw.github.com/infobip/push-plugin-unity/master/InfobipPush.unitypackage "Download Infobip Push for Unity3D").

 Requirements
 ------------